brynportella/210621---UTA-SH---Java-MSA/Ethans Notes/Week5-Angular/AngularDay3.md

 This will create two files, a name.pipe.ts file, and a name.pipe.spec.ts file, to implement your pipe include your logic in the name.pipe.ts file

 The name.pipe.ts file will have a class that implements PipeTransform, and you must implement the method transform from this interface

+# Setting up Routing

+Routing is how we navigate between pages in a single page application

+Angular provides routing with the RouterModule, it has all the neccessary service providers and directives for navigating through the applications views

+The router defines navigate of views on a SPA, and interprets URL links to determine which component/view to load or unload

+A routing component imports the Router module, and its template contains a RouterOutlet element where it can display views produced by the router

+# Route Guards

+Router guards are used to check whether the user whould be granted or remove acess to certain parts of navigation

+There are 4 different interfaces that act as routing guards:

+- CanActivate: decides if the route can be activated
+- CanActivateChild: decides if children of the route can be activated
+- CanLoad: decides if the route can be loaded
+- CanDeactivate: decides if the user can leave the route

+To create a route guard, use the `ng g guard name` command, and use it by imposing one of the 4 interfaces aboce in the route module

+# Pub/Sub Design Pattern

+Publisher/Subscriber Design Pattern describes the flow of messages between applications, devices, or services

+A message is published to a channel, then consumed by a subscriber monitoring that channel

+- When a message is publishde the subscriber is notified
+- Messages can be anything
+- We typically implement this in an asynchronous way

+# HttpClient

+The HttpClient service is used for communication between front-wen web apps and backend services

+The HttpClient is available as an injectible class, and it is included when creating a new Angular app, you just need to register it in the import of NgModule

+All HttpClient method return an Observable of something

+## RxJS - Observable

+RxJS stands for Reactive Extension for JavaScript, and is a framework for reactive programming using observables that makes it easier to write asynchronous code

+Observables provide support for passing message between parts of your application, we use these for event handling, async programming, and handling multiple values

+The observer pattern is similar to pub/sub.
+Observables define a funtion for publishing values, but it is not executed until a consumer subscribes to it.
+The subscribed consumer then receives notifiations until the function completes, or they unsubscribe

+To consume values from an observable you use the .subscribe() method passing an observer, the unsubscribe() method stops observing

+The observer defines three callback methods:
+- next(): called whenever a value arrives in the stream
+- error(): called if an error occurs
+- complete(): called when the stream is complete

+Promise vs Observable

+- A promise emits only one single value, while Observables emit a stream of multiple calues

+The HttpHeaders service allows us to configure the headers of our request

+## Handling Errors with HttpClient

+You can handle errors by using HttpClient along with catchError from RxJS

+There are two categories of errors which need to be handled differenty
+- Client-side: Network problems, and front-end code errors, return ErrorEvent instances
+- Server-side: AJAX errors, user erros, backend code errors, file system errors, return HTTP Error respone

+We can figure out if an error is an instance of ErrorEvent to figure out which type of error we encountered

+To catch errors we pipe the observable resule from http.get/any method through an RxJS catchError operator